elisa-laviolette/archeotrace/README.md

 - **Select Artifacts**: Click on an artifact to select it (in normal mode)
 - **Delete Artifacts**: Select one or more artifacts and click **"Delete Selected Artifact"** or press Delete/Backspace
 - **Edit Attributes**: Double-click an artifact or edit its attribute in the "Artifact Attributes" table
+  - Text labels automatically appear on artifacts when attributes are set
+  - Labels are centered on the polygon's centroid by default
+  - When only part of a polygon is visible, labels appear in the visible portion
+  - Labels automatically hide when zoomed out too far to prevent clutter
+  - Labels maintain a constant size regardless of zoom level for readability
 - **Eraser Tool**:
   1. Click **"Eraser Tool"** to enter eraser mode
   2. Adjust the brush size using the slider at the bottom